Key proposals in Major League Baseball labor negotiations | WTOP News

-NEW YORK (AP) — Some of the key areas in collective bargaining between Major League Baseball and the Major League Baseball Players Association ahead of the resumption of negotiations on Saturday, as obtained by The Associated Press.
+NEW YORK (AP) — Some of the key areas in collective bargaining between Major League Baseball and the Major League Baseball Players Association as of proposals through Feb.
+17, as obtained The Associated Press.
 This is only a partial list of bargaining topics:

 FREE AGENCY